lwalbert/piplates-CodeSys/README.md

 # piplates-CodeSys
+Connect your Pi-Plates to CodeSYS runtime on Raspberry PI

+I Started this project back in 2019 developing libraries for Pi-Plates in CodeSYS.
-Library files and hardware description files to enable SPI communication for Pi-Plates in CodeSYS Supports the following Pi-Plates:
+The library and hardware description files enables SPI communication for Pi-Plates in CodeSYS.
+Several Pi-Plates can be stacked and addressed in CodeSYS, tested with 5 Pi-Plates.

+Supports the following Pi-Plates:
   * PiPlate DAQC
             (https://pi-plates.com/daqcr1/)
+    - Reads digital input (8 channels)
+    - Reads analogue input (8 channels)
+    - Writes to digital output (7 channels)
+    - Writes to analogue output (2 channels)

   * PiPlate DAQC2
             (https://pi-plates.com/daqc2r1/)
+    - Not completed yet as my board broke down, So still some work to be done here!!

   * PiPlate RELAY
             (https://pi-plates.com/relayr1/)
+    - Writes digital output (7 channels)
+    - Reads the digital outputs status (7 channels)

   * PiPlate MOTOR
             (https://pi-plates.com/motorr1/)
+    - Dont remember how far i got with this one :)

 Interface cable between Raspberry PI an the Pi-Plates need a small modification to control communication.
 RPI GPIO25 Out are required by Pi-Plates to initiate read from SPI bus.